jveverka/file-server/README.md

 * Transport protocols: http or https
 * Single jar distribution (~16MB).
 * Admin APIs for monitoring and management access and users/roles
+* Server setup is stored in memory or on file system.

 ## Planned features
 * web UI / web client for REST APIs
 * compressed directory download
 * compressed directory upload

+## Configurations
+FileServer may be configured in several distinct ways.
+Check [configurations examples](docs/Configurations.md) chapter for more examples.

 ## Requirements for developers
 * [JDK 11](https://jdk.java.net/11/) or later (JDK 8 is supported as well)